 This is because people feel a sense of ownership when they recommend something, whereas when you tell someone something negative, it really doesn’t matter if their experience is different.
 Online decisions are made so quickly it’s hard to even calculate.

 Savvy web users will click out of an off-putting website within seconds, never to look back.
-A website that has taken a digital agency months to develop and charged a client tens-of-thousands can be skipped through with one click, never to return, simply because there was a lack of breadcrumbs or certain pages took too long to load.
+A website that has taken digital agency months to develop and charged a client tens of thousands can be skipped through with one click, never to return, simply because there was a lack of breadcrumbs or certain pages took too long to load.

 Some businesses such as online shopping sites, or other free services that rely on advertising and ancillary income generators, are completely dependent on positive UX to stay in business.